Contact Us for Immediate Assistance

 Inevitably, the other party replies to all of the above, “Well, of course I do.”
 As Ninaz explains, “Well, who do you think ensures that those due process rights are guaranteed?
 That those individual liberties are protected?”

 The answer: criminal defense attorneys.
 We form a thin but powerful line between you and the government to ensure that our system of checks and balances are strictly followed.
-At the Los Angeles Defense Attorney Law Firm, we believe that our job is to protect the integrity of the criminal justice system – to force the police and prosecutors to do their jobs properly and legally.
+At our Los Angeles Defense Attorney Law Firm, we believe that our job is to protect the integrity of the criminal justice system – to force the police and prosecutors to do their jobs properly and legally.
 To ensure that they follow the rules of evidence and procedure, and that the ends should never justify the means.

 This is why we fight.
 This is why we believe.
 This is who we are.